 5/1 ARM: In this 30-year mortgage, the interest rate is fixed for the first five years of the term and varies every year after that based on an agreed-upon index.
 While the rate varies, most of these loans include a cap on how drastically the rate can rise.

 15-year: With this type of mortgage, you will repay the loan in half the time of a traditional 30-year mortgage, so you will pay less money in interest over the life of the loan, though your monthly payment will be much higher.

 Other terms to know

-Closing costs: These are one-time fees paid before a buyer can take over possession of a home.
-This varies by state and county as well as based on the value of the home.
-These costs include fees charged by the buyer’s lender, Realtor commissions, title fees and transfer taxes.
-Most buyers will pay at least 2% of the home’s purchase price in closing costs.
+Closing Costs: These are one-time expenses incurred before a buyer can assume ownership of a property.
+The exact amount varies based on the state, county, and the home’s value.
+These costs encompass fees imposed by the buyer’s lender, commissions for Realtors, title fees, and transfer taxes.
+Most buyers can anticipate covering at least 2% of the home’s purchase price in closing costs

 Housing Market in Arizona

 Arizona ranks fourth among all states when it comes to both the sheer number of additional residents between 2017 and 2018 and the percentage of growth.